 - Bake at 325° for about 15-20 minutes.
 Oven temps vary meaning cooking times will vary.

-- Before removing from the cookies sheet, go ahead and lightly dust with confectioner's sugar.
+- Before removing the cookies from the baking pan, go ahead and lightly dust with confectioner's sugar.

-- Remove from the cookie sheet and gently transfer to a wire cooling rack placed over a baking pan to cool.
+- Remove the cookies from the baking pan and gently transfer to a wire cooling rack placed over a baking pan to cool.